ehmpathy/domain-objects/readme.md

 Nested hydration is useful when instantiating DomainObjects that are composed of other DomainObjects.
 For example, in the `RocketShip` example above, `RocketShip` has `Address` as a nested property (i.e., `typeof Spaceship.address === Address`).

 When attempting to manipulate DomainObjects with nested DomainObjects, like the Spaceship.address example, it is important that all nested domain objects are instantiated with their class.
-Otherwise, if `RocketShip.address` is not an instanceof `Address`, then we will not be able to utilize the domain information baked into the static properties of `Address` (e.g., that it is a DomainValueObject).
+Otherwise, if `RocketShip.address` is not an instanceof `Address`, then we will not be able to utilize the domain information baked into the static properties of `Address` (e.g., that it is a DomainLiteral).

 `domain-objects` makes it easy to instantiate nested DomainObjects, by exposing the `DomainObject.nested` static property.